Sazz07/bookoria-client/README.md

 ### User Roles

-- Customer : Can browse books, make purchases, and write reviews
+- Customer: Can browse books, make purchases, and write reviews
-- Admin : Has access to the admin dashboard for managing books, users, and orders
+- Admin: Has access to the admin dashboard for managing books, users, and orders

 ## 📝 Key Features Details

 ### Book Management

 - Browse books with search, filter, and pagination
-- View detailed book information including reviews
+- View detailed book information, including reviews
 - Admin can add, edit, and delete books

 ### Shopping Cart

-- Add/remove books from cart
+- Add/remove books from the cart
 - Update quantities
 - Persistent cart between sessions
 - Price calculations and summaries